Authorities identify Russian-Ukrainian suspect in Great California Bee Heist

 Now, authorities believe they've identified a Russian-Ukrainian suspect in the crime — along with a string of other bee thefts that they believe he carried out in California and possibly beyond.

-Pavel Tveretinov, 51, was arrested on April 28 in Madera County on suspicion of possessing stolen property, Fresno County Sheriff's Detective Andy Solis told NBC News.
+Pavel Tveretinov, 51, was arrested on April 28 in Madera County on suspicion of possessing stolen property, Fresno County Sheriff's Detective Andres Solis told NBC News.

 But the charge was never officially filed after Fresno County took over the case, Solis said.
 The sheriff's office has not pursued additional charges, he added, "because it's probably going federal."